 Please note that all in-person lectures start at 2:30 pm.

-You will find an exciting mix of fare in our Fall Speakers series, as we offer you live talks in the Crocker Auditorium from curators, gallerists and artists.
-You will also be able to see the recorded video coverage of these lectures when we post them to our YouTube channel after the event.
+If you can’t make the live event, you will also be able to see the recorded video of these lectures when we post them to our YouTube channel afterwards.

 Are you a Kingsley Art Club member?
 You enjoy free admission.